 Is it necessary to involve more than one approver for each trip?
 Less than 10 percent of our clients have more than one level of approver in their process.

-It’s doubtful that the business travel industry will see trip approvals disappear completely from travel programmes.
-But as policies become increasingly more relaxed and traveller-centric, we can see that strict, complex approval processes are on the decline.
+It’s doubtful that the business travel industry will see trip approvals disappear completely from travel programs.
+But as policies become increasingly more relaxed and traveler-centric, we can see that strict, complex approval processes are on the decline.

 Business travel powers business growth.
 And experience has shown us that it’s extremely rare for any company to want to block travel from taking place.

 Our advice on launching a business travel approval process?
-Work closely with the Account manager and Implementation team at your TMC to really assess how the approval process will work once you launch it.
-Make sure you can clearly define the benefits of a process and consider if it improves your business output and traveller satisfaction overall.
+Work closely with your account manager and implementation team at your TMC to really assess how the approval process will work once you launch it.
+Make sure you can clearly define the benefits of an approval process and how it improves your business output and traveler satisfaction.